 1. Purpose of policy

-1.1 USC seeks to be a driver of capacity building in the Sunshine Coast and broader region and encourages its staff and students to actively pursue cutting edge research, and to generate and share knowledge that will provide social, cultural, and economic benefits for USC and for the broader community.
+1.1 The University seeks to be a driver of capacity building in the Sunshine Coast and broader region and encourages its staff and students to actively pursue cutting edge research, and to generate and share knowledge that will provide social, cultural, and economic benefits for the University and for the broader community.

 (a) preserving academic values and expectations

 (b) providing an environment for staff and students where scholarship, entrepreneurship and innovation can flourish

 (c) protecting the interests of staff, students and the university arising from the creation, protection and commercialisation of intellectual property

 (d) undertaking its business operations and commercialisation activities in an ethically and socially responsible manner